Understanding Task Reruns

 Backtesting Prompt Changes

 Re-execute multiple tasks to validate prompt improvements across representative data set.
-Backtesting Workflow:1
+Backtesting Workflow:Save Representative Tasks

 Identify 10-20 tasks representing common scenarios, edge cases, and failure patterns.
 Mark or note task IDs for batch rerun.